Rich, chocolatey, homemade sugar free chocolate fudge.

 Chemical sugars and I do not get along.
 As a little kid, I put Sweet-n-Low in my iced tea because my mom said it dissolved better than sugar.
-But after a few months of awful tummy aches, we determined Sweet-n-Low didn’t like me very much.
+However, after a few months of awful stomachaches, we determined Sweet-n-Low didn’t like me very much.

-The feeling is mutual; to me, foods with fake sugars taste… well, fake.
+The feeling is mutual.
+To me, foods with fake sugars tend to taste… well, fake.
 But this sugar free chocolate fudge has no fake sugar.
-It only has real ingredients, which is perhaps why it tastes so incredible.
+It only has natural ingredients, which is perhaps why it tastes so completely delicious!

 Sugar Free Chocolate Fudge